Tag Archives: The Nation

 Asia 2000.
 325 baht.

 Downie is above all a diligent reporter trying to describe how Vietnam looks and feels today.
 Or rather, how it looked and felt between 1988 and 1990.
-In 1988, she was the first Western Bloc journalist (apparently she’s Australian) since at least the 1950s to travel overland from the Chinese border town of Lang Son down the length of Vietnam and from Saigon to Phnom Penh.
+An Australian, in 1988 she became the first Western Bloc journalist since at least the 1950s to travel overland from the Chinese border town of Lang Son down the length of Vietnam and from Saigon to Phnom Penh.
 Her route was the 2,100 kilometre-long Highway One.
 She describes it as “a D-grade road–narrow and potholed with disintegrating edges.”
 Continue reading